-While the core principles of youth work practice apply to working with all young people; youth work with young LGBTQI+ people is distinct and unique in a number of ways and primarily guided by the following principles:
+While the core principles, values and models of youth work practice apply to working with all young people; youth work with young LGBTQI+ people is distinct and unique in a number of ways and primarily guided by the following principles:

-Strengths Based
+Strenghts Based

-Youth workers recognise that the young LGBTQI+ person has strengths that can be supported and built on.
+LGBTI+ youth workers recognise that the young person has strengths that can be supported and built on.
 This is an empowering and sustainable way of working.
 It ensures that the young person has agency and is actively involved in solving their own problems and reaching their own goals.